mopidy/mopidy-mpris/README.rst

 - D-Bus Python bindings.
 The package is named ``python-dbus`` in Ubuntu/Debian.

-- ``libindicate`` Python bindings is needed to expose Mopidy in e.g. the Ubuntu Sound Menu.
-The package is named ``python-indicate`` in Ubuntu/Debian.

 - An ``.desktop`` file for Mopidy installed at the path set in the ``mpris/desktop_file`` config value.
 Mopidy installs this by default.
   See usage section below for details.